Interview With Buzz Aldrin

 Nearly 50 years on from the historic Moon landing, 87-year-old Aldrin is stepping up his campaign to create the first Earth-born Martians.
-His non-profit space education foundation, ShareSpace, is holding a fundraiser at the Kennedy Space Center in July, selling just 400 tickets, all proceeds going to ShareSpace.
-The foundation, established in 2014, is committed to driving education in science, technology, engineering, arts and maths by providing inspirational learning tools such as interactive giant Mars floor maps, depicting the topography of Mars, as well as the landing locations of NASA’s Mars robots.
+His non-profit space education foundation, ShareSpace, established in 2014, is committed to driving education in science, technology, engineering, arts and maths by providing inspirational learning tools such as interactive giant Mars floor maps, depicting the topography of Mars, as well as the landing locations of NASA’s Mars robots.

 Aldrin sat down with Billionaire to answer a few questions.

 Why is it important for you to accelerate human habitation of Mars?